frozeman/meteor-simple-modal/README.md

 # Simple Modal

-This package adds a simple modal menu, which can be either shown using a Session variable, or using iron router with a region.
+This package adds a simple modal menu, which can be shown using a Session variable.

 ![Alt text](/screenshot.png?raw=true "Screenshot of a styled modal")